 Being an active contributor to your health doesn’t mean you have to make lifestyle changes all on your own.
 Ask your primary care provider and other providers on your healthcare team for help.
-They can provide the information and resources you need, and point you to services from which you might benefit.
+They can provide the information and resources you need.

 If you’ve already had a heart attack, your healthcare provider will recommend a cardiac rehabilitation program.
 This program’s goals are to reduce your chance of a second heart attack.
 These medically supervised programs provide counseling and focus on the same healthy living goals listed above.

 After you’ve had a heart attack, you’re at a higher risk of a similar occurrence.
 Your healthcare provider will likely recommend follow-up monitoring, testing and care to avoid future heart attacks.
 Some of these include:

 Additionally, you’ll continue to take medicines — some of the ones you received for immediate treatment of your heart attack — long-term.
 These include:

 In general, your heart attack symptoms should decrease as you receive treatment.
 You’ll likely have some lingering weakness and fatigue during your hospital stay and for several days after.
 Your healthcare provider will give you guidance on rest, medications to take, etc.

 Recovery from the treatments also varies, depending on the method of treatment.
 The average hospital stay for a heart attack is between four and five days.
 In general, expect to stay in the hospital for the following length of time: